Specific need

 Ecological Citizen(s) projects include work on social housing retrofit, exploring data integration to align building retrofit with occupant needs, and pilot programmes that support ecological justice, participatory design, land use, and community innovation.

-The proposed Housing for Good venture is intended as a spin‑out aligning with the network’s mission: harnessing design, law, philanthropy and community agency to secure ecological and social benefit in place.
+The Housing for Good venture is a spin‑out collaboration between Geographer Dan Raven-Ellison and the RCA’s Dr Rob Phillips, aligning with the network’s mission: harnessing design, law, philanthropy and community agency to secure ecological and social benefit in place.

 https://www.rca.ac.uk/research-innovation/projects/ecological-citizens-network